MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/services-in-places.md

 @{name="Tech Support"; Value="www.contoso.sharepoint.com/TechSupport"; type="URL”}
 ```

-Once these steps are complete, open the Places Explore page (using the link to the explore page).
+Once these steps are complete, open the Places Explore page (using the link to the Explore page).
 The service you added appears with its associated building.